Prediction of Multiscale Features Using Deep Learning-based Preconditioner-Solver Architecture for Darcy Equation in High-Contrast Media: Numerical Experiments

-In contrast, the Ablation1 model shown in \hyperref[fig:learning_curve]{Fig.\ref{fig:learning_curve}}-(B) (which excludes the preconditioner) exhibits a significant outlier in the validation loss, reaching as high as near to 3.0, indicating severe overfitting or instability on the validation set, thus reflecting poor generalization capability.
-The Ablation2 model in \hyperref[fig:learning_curve]{Fig.\ref{fig:learning_curve}}-(C) (which excludes the fine grid pathway) and the Ablation3 model in \hyperref[fig:learning_curve]{Fig.\ref{fig:learning_curve}}-(D) (which excludes the coarse grid pathway) both show some level of fluctuation in the validation loss.
-Although their fluctuations are not as dramatic as in \hyperref[fig:learning_curve]{Fig.\ref{fig:learning_curve}}-(B), they are still higher overall compared to our proposed model.
+In contrast, the Ablation 1 model, shown as Figure.\ref{fig_learning_curve}-(B), exihibits a significant outlier in the validation loss, reaching as high as near 3.0, indicating severe overfitting or instability on the validation set, thus reflecting poor generalization capability.
+The Ablation 2 model in Figure.\ref{fig_learning_curve}-(C) and Ablation 3 model in Figure.\ref{fig_learning_curve}-(D) both show some level of fluctuation in the validation loss.
+Ablation 2 shows similar curve with the full model, while Ablation 3 model have significant difference between the two loss arrays, indicating that the model without coarse-path network can not extract sufficient features from the data.